syntasso/kratix-docs/docs/main/05-reference/04-promises/04-workflows.md

 ## Delete Workflows

-Promise Delete workflows are triggered when a Promise is deleted, and support only a **single** Pipeline.
+Promise Delete workflows are triggered when a Promise is deleted, and currently only support a **single** Pipeline.

 This Pipeline is responsible for cleaning up resources and configurations that were set up by the `promise.configure` workflow.